 This resource is also linked to the Roadmap.
 Select a link below to read more about each area.

-- Monitoring / Phase Two: Article points out that implementation of evidence-based programs was related to addressing high priority community needs.
+- Performance Measurement / Phase Two: Article points out that implementation of evidence-based programs was related to addressing high priority community needs.

 - Implementation and Management / Phase Three: Article points out the importance of operating with a culture of quality improvement throughout the agency.